Windsor-Essex Economic Trade Task Force

 Who we are

-Chaired by the Windsor-Essex Regional Chamber of Commerce and Invest WindsorEssex, the Windsor-Essex Economic Trade Task Force (Windsor-Essex ETTF) brings together local businesses, leaders and community stakeholders to serve as a unified voice for economic development and trade in the Windsor-Essex region.
+Chaired by the Windsor Essex Chamber of Commerce and Invest WindsorEssex, the Windsor-Essex Economic Trade Task Force (Windsor-Essex ETTF) brings together local businesses, leaders and community stakeholders to serve as a unified voice for economic development and trade in the Windsor-Essex region.

 The Windsor-Essex ETTF aims to work in a timely manner to collect, coordinate and disseminate information on strategies, programs and other remedies to alleviate the impact this will have on the well-being of workers, entrepreneurs and businesses in the Windsor-Essex regional economy.